IvanSotelo/JForrst/README.md

 <img src="http://www.deskode.com/Downloads/LOGO.png"  width="30%" height="30%">

-A jQuery plugin to fetch post and user info from the Forrst API
+A jQuery plugin to fetch post and user info from the Forrst API.
+Visit www.deskode.com

 ## Dependencies
 For normal usage; jQuery 1.3 or higher.